 Dutch sour meat, zoervleisj in Limburg dialect, as the name implies, is meat stewed in vinegar and then sweetened.
 Usually it's eaten with nice thick fries.

 Willemijn of Whatsthatsmell asked earlier this week for a beer week's recipe called Zoervleisj translated into Sour meat?
 It was not a recipe I initially thought of but is a great part of this week.
 Zoervleisj is traditionally eaten in the South of the Netherlands in Limburg, but also in parts of Belgium and Germany.

 Sour meat is

-In Limburg you can get it even in the fast-food stands, because sour meat is preferably eaten with fries.
+In Limburg, you can get it even in the fast-food stands, because sour meat is preferably eaten with fries.
 Now you may think (by the name) that sour meats taste acidic, but nothing is less true.
 It's just a really sweet piece of meat.
-The meat is cooked in an acid but after that you bring the sauce at taste with syrup and gingerbread.
+The meat is cooked in acid but after that, you bring the sauce to taste with syrup and gingerbread.
 That way you get a deliciously sweet stew.

 Originally it is prepared with horse meat, but you can also prepare it with beef.
 And that's exactly what I did.

 - you cook the meat in vinegar and that way the meat becomes extra tender.
 The acid dissolves the connective tissue in the meat.

 - you normally leave the meat to marinate overnight, but I got the same result by cooking the meat for an extra hour to get the same tender result